Date: Friday, August 13, 2021

 Special Accommodations Statement

 Safer Society and Continuing Excellence are dedicated to meeting the needs of all attendees.
 Attendees will be provided with copies of the presenters’ materials (PowerPoint slides, images, etc.) for their own reference.
 Please note that our courses are offered online through an interactive live-feed.
-If/when further accommodations are necessary, we will make every effort to suit participants’ needs.
+Closed captions will be available for this training.
+If you are interested in attending this training but have a special accommodations request, please contact us prior to registration by email (email@example.com) or phone at (802) 247-3132.

 CE Credits Coordinated by: